Medical Assistant (AAS)

 This program is your gateway into the field of Emergency Medical Services.
 In the program, students will learn fundamental knowledge of emergency medical procedures and techniques.
 The program consists of over 100+ hours of lectures, 40+ hours of hands-on lab, and 16+ hours of clinical time.
 The training meets or exceeds the Arizona Department of Health (ADHS) for the entry-level EMT.

 • Transfer credit may be granted if you have a medical terminology course from another accredited institution.
-Please contact the EMS director if you have any questions.
+Please contact the EMS Director if you have any questions.

 • Proof of reading comprehension at a 10th-grade level required by ADHS as evidenced by: